Virtual Interview Tips

 - If possible, speak to someone who currently works for the company and will give you insight.

 Choosing the right location for your virtual interview is essential.
-(The back corner at your local coffee shop is not a good choice.)
-The ideal is in a home office with the door closed.
+(The back corner of your local coffee shop is not a good choice.)
+An ideal spot is in a home office with the door closed.
 If this isn’t an option, find something similar.
 The key is a quiet space where you will not be interrupted.
 Declutter if necessary.
-A tidy, organized background suggests that you are an efficient, organized worker.
+A tidy, organized background suggests you are an efficient, organized worker.

 - Choose a chair that naturally encourages you to sit up straight